SsangYong Rexton SUV - Practicality & boot space

 The Rexton is an accomplished load-lugger, but interior space could be more generous

 At a little less than five metres long, the SsangYong Rexton is a big car.
-However, its proportions are constrained by its separate chassis, so the bonnet is long and the boot is pretty enormous as well.
-The cabin, however, isn't quite as generous as you might expect.
+Its interior, however, isn't quite as generous as you might expect from the outside.
 It matches similarly priced rivals on this front, but doesn't eclipse them.

 SsangYong Rexton interior space & storage

 Occupants may find the Rexton a little tricker to climb into than some SUVs because its floor is a little higher than most.
-The doors open wide, but the apertures are a little narrower than those of some rivals.
+The doors open to a wide angle, but the apertures are a little narrower than those of some rivals.

 There's plenty of space behind the wheel for all but the very tallest drivers, although the footwell can be a little cramped if you have big feet.
 There's a wide range of adjustment available for the seat and steering wheel, the latter of which adjusts for angle and reach.
 The front seat passenger has plenty of space to stretch out, and there's ample headroom for all on board.